 But keep in mind that investment options are subject to change.
 It’s important to review your investment options periodically.
 Also, give your college savings strategy a year-end check-up.

 How to Withdraw Money from the ScholarShare 529 Plan

 You can request a 529 plan withdrawal by visiting your account online or downloading a withdrawal request form and mailing it in.
 The payment can be made to you, your beneficiary or the school you’re funding.
-However, you’re limited to a maximum withdrawal of $35,000 per day when requesting one online or through the phone.
+However, you’re limited to a maximum withdrawal of $100,000, with anything larger than that requiring further approval and requirements.

 You can elect to issue payments via check or electronically transfer them if you’ve kept banking information on file with the plan for at least 30 days.
 Your child can use these savings in conjunction with financial aid and scholarships.
 But remember that it’s always best to use 529 plan money on qualified higher education expenses at eligible institutions.
 You can use your funds at a vast array of institutions, virtually any accredited school that accepts financial aid from the U.S. Department of Education.
 That includes vocational schools, technical schools and four-year universities as well as some foreign institutions.

 Of course, you’re not limited to California’s direct 529 plan.
 Any U.S. citizen can open a 529 college savings account that another state sponsors if he or she finds others more appealing.
 Overall, ScholarShare shines for its low fees and robust investment menu.